adrianokerber/spotify-dotnet/README.md

 This is my first project with [.NET](https://dotnet.microsoft.com/) creating a web service (ASP.NET) in a simple CRUD.

+The project follows a hexagonal architecture using Domain Driven Development (DDD), then the projects are divided in:
+- Domain - the layer responsible for all business rules and business models and should always be framework independent.
+- Infrastructure - the layer for projects that implement framework specific code and do database communications.
+- Application - the layer for the projects like WebApis, workers, etc.

 NOTE: This repository is an increment from the base project of [Crescer](https://crescer.cwi.com.br/).

 ### First steps